Raotole135/Virtual-Closet/README.md

 2. Install Dependencies

+Install all necessary Python libraries using:

 pip install -r requirements.txt

 3. Run the Application Locally

 On Windows:

+Run the application using waitress, which is compatible with Windows:

 waitress-serve --port=5000 application:app

 On Linux/Mac:

+Run the application using gunicorn:

 gunicorn -w 4 -b 0.0.0.0:5000 application:app
+(Due to free tier plan the ports are limited and hence model can't be deployed for long time.
+It does work but due to limited resource not deployed on render)

 4. Visit the App

-Open your browser and navigate to:
+Access the application in your web browser at:

 http://127.0.0.1:5000

+Evaluation Criteria

+1. Technical Feasibility

+The solution effectively processes uploaded images to extract clothing items and provides styling advice dynamically.

+2. Creativity

+Combines cutting-edge AI technologies like Vision Transformer and GPT for seamless integration of image processing and conversational recommendations.

+3. Scalability

+Designed to handle multiple users and can be extended to integrate with e-commerce platforms or mobile applications for broader usability.

+4. User Experience

+The application provides a visually appealing and intuitive interface, ensuring a smooth user experience with interactive features.

 Future Improvements

 Enhanced Classification:

-Fine-tune Vision Transformer with a custom dataset for improved clothing detection accuracy.
+Fine-tune the Vision Transformer model with a custom dataset for better accuracy in identifying specific clothing types (e.g., formal vs. casual).

 Advanced Chatbot:

-Integrate gpt-4 or similar advanced models if budget and resources allow.
+Replace GPT-2 with a more advanced model like GPT-4 for richer and more context-aware recommendations.

 Mobile Compatibility:

-Develop a mobile app with the same functionality for a broader audience.
+Develop a mobile application to enhance accessibility and user convenience.

 Shopping Integration:

-Search for similar clothing items online and provide shopping links.
+Include features to search for similar clothing items online and provide direct shopping links to users.

+Outfit Suggestions:

+Enable the chatbot to suggest complete outfits based on the user's existing virtual closet.

 Credits

 Pre-trained Models: Hugging Face Transformers.

-Deployment: Render.com.
-(Due to costing and free tier plan the model is not up i tried it on render but due to unavailability of ports its not able to deploy)
+Deployment: Render.com for hosting and serving the application.

-Background Removal: Rembg library.
+Background Removal: Rembg library for seamless clothing extraction.

 Contact